Algebraic approach to a two-qubit quantum thermal machine: Algebraic solution for time-dependent Hamiltonians

 We have shown that the TEO can be written as a sequence of products of $ G $ operators in the factorized form, one for each infinitesimal time step.
 This is exactly the same situation we found when we discussed the composition rule for elements of the given Lie groups.
 We can, therefore, use Eq. \eqref{eq:Ncomp} to rewrite the TEO in the final form,

-where the coefficients $(\alpha_N\,,\beta_N\,,\gamma_N$) are given in equations (\ref{eq:alphabetagamma}).
-This result shows that the TEO of a system with a time dependent Hamiltonian, which is a combination of generators of a given Lie algebra, can always be written as a product of exponentials of a single generator.
+where the coefficients $(\alpha_N\,,\beta_N\,,\gamma_N$) are given in Eqs. (\ref{eq:alphabetagamma}).
 The recursive relations for the coefficients mentioned above are very well suited for numerical implementations, and they have been used to describe the dynamics of a harmonic oscillator with a time-dependent frequency \cite{efficientsolutionTDHO, DMT-JPHYSB-2021}.
-We next apply the algebraic tools presented above to study a quantum thermodynamic cycle.